NBCE Test Development Committees

-The NBCE test committees bring together subject matter experts to select the questions, or items, used on all of its exams.
-Chiropractic college faculty and state licensing board members serve on these test committees.
+The NBCE Test Development Committees bring together subject matter experts to select the questions, or items, used on all of its exams.
+Participants include chiropractic college faculty nominated by Deans with final selection by NBCE, and practitioners from state boards serve on these annual Test Development Committees.

 Review Item Writing Guidelines here.
 (PDF version)